 In the Neighboring Faith Communities class, young people become better citizens by learning about other faith communities, through field trips to those faith communities.
-This rubric is designed to help parents and guardians know how much their children have learned.

 In the Neighboring Faith Communities class, we do not focus on beliefs or proper practice (the doctrinal and legal/ethical dimensions of religion).
 Probably the best place for young people to learn about these dimensions of religion is at school (in history and social studies classes), or through books or online learning.
 Instead, we focus on three other important dimensions of religion:

-—the emotional dimension of religion
+— the emotional dimension of religion

 — the material dimension of religion